idrmiller/PDM7/README.md

   * WHat are the biggest holes in my business model?
 How can I validate these through customer research and my MVP?

 * Reading
   * [14 Ways to Apply the Business Model Canvas](http://blog.strategyzer.com/posts/2015/3/23/14-ways-to-apply-the-business-model-canvas) - Interesting article about different corporate challenges the BMC can be applied to.
+[Alternate Link](http://www.slideshare.net/JanKyhnau/bmcresearchreport-45241920)
   * [Why Lean Canvas vs Business Model Canvas?](http://leanstack.com/why-lean-canvas/) - Comparison of Lean Canvas vs Business Model Canvas
   * [A Closer Look At Personas: What They Are And How They Work (Part 1)](http://www.smashingmagazine.com/2014/08/a-closer-look-at-personas-part-1/) - Pre-reading for next class on Personas.